Non Agency Adoption

 For the contents of the report, see Court Reports in Placement Order Applications and Adoption/Special Guardianship Guidance.

-Once completed, the social worker should send the Court Report to the Adoption Service Manager for approval so that it can be filed with the Court within the required timescale.
+Once completed, the social worker should send the Court report to the Adoption Service Manager for approval so that it can be filed with the Court within the required timescale.

 The adoptive applicants will have to indicate in their adoption application whether or not there is Parental Consent to the application.
 If the parents do not consent, it is for the applicants to ask the Court to dispense with the agreement of the parent or parents.